 Wherever you break down, the first thing you should always do, according to the AA, is to get your vehicle off the road if possible and warn other traffic by using your hazard warning lights.
 However, there are a lot of considerations to take in.
 We have previously talked about what to do if you break down on a motorway or Smart motorway, but the AA have a full list of what to do to stay safe if you break down on a major road.

 As the motorway network grows, the AA is also stressing the specific driving rules and tips that apply to driving on these routes.
 There have been changes to tackle tailgating and hogging the middle lane in the last few years that older drivers may not be aware of.
 Do all your drivers know them?

 Brush up on your knowledge with this special AA guide, which includes safety advice from the AA Driving School.

+One of the biggest changes will be the transformation of many important A-roads into ‘Expressways’ with standards of safety and performance similar to motorways.
+These are expected to be implemented from 2020.
 On behalf of road users, AA President Edmund King welcomed the new trunk road plans.
 “All road users are entitled to safe and uncongested national arteries,” he said.

 However, as a breakdown and repair service, it’s important to the AA that every road user knows how to stay safe when their vehicle fails, so that they can ensure they can help you as smoothly and quickly as possible.